ChaoGu92/Min-Max-BRG/README.md

 # Minimax-BRG

-This is a repository for the paper named "Verification of Nonblockingness in Bounded Petri Nets: A Novel Semi-Structural Approach".
+This is a repository for the paper named **"Verification of Nonblockingness in Bounded Petri Nets: A Novel Semi-Structural Approach"**.

 Please see the PDF file named "Test_MinimaxBRG.pdf" for three additional benchmarks corresponding to the paper.

 # Please see MinimaxBRG_Code directory for the codes of the paper.

-This program requires Matlab R2017a or higher version.
+The programs require Matlab R2017a or higher version.

 We implement the key idea of the paper in MinimaxBRG.m (for computing the minimax-BRGs), MinimaxMbasis.m (for comptuting the minimax basis markings), and minimaxy.m (for computing the minimal and maximal explanations).

-* To test and compare the computational efficiency among RG, expanded BRG, and minimax-BRG on specific Petri net benchmarks, one can call the function ``Test.m`` in program 1
+* To test and compare the computational efficiency among RG, expanded BRG, and minimax-BRG on specific Petri net benchmarks, one can call the function ``Test.m`` in **program 1**

-* To verify the nonblockingness of specific Petri net systems, one can call the function ``Nonblockingness.m`` in program 2
+* To verify the nonblockingness of specific Petri net systems, one can call the function ``Nonblockingness.m`` in **program 2**

 ## Input of the program 1: